ryantakeuchi/zero-to-concourseci/README.md

 Update your terminal's environment variables that are needed so your environment includes info on the new resources just built.

 `direnv allow`
+Test you are able to connect to your new bosh director.
 `bosh env`
 .
 .